-This bill establishes the Potomac Compact for Fair Representation between the State of Maryland and Virginia and other designated states who agree to the creation of a single bipartisan commission to establish congressional districts using a proportional voting method.
-The bill also establishes an Independent Congressional Districting Commission.

-The bill is contingent on the U.S. Congress approving multiseat congressional districts before a specified deadline.
-In addition, the bill may not take effect until a similar Act is enacted by Virginia or other specified states, as specified.
-The bill's provisions expire on January 1, 2020, if no state concurs with the compact or if Congress fails to approve the use of multiseat congressional districts.
+This bill establishes the Potomac Compact for Fair Representation between the State of Maryland and the Commonwealth of Virginia and other designated states who agree to the creation of a single bipartisan Independent Congressional Districting Commission to establish congressional districts using a proportional voting method.
+The bill is contingent on (1) the U.S. Congress approving multiseat congressional districts by January 1, 2022, and (2) either the Commonwealth of Virginia enacting a similar law by January 1, 2020, or other specified states enacting a similar law on or after January 1, 2020.
+If those contingencies are not met, the bill terminates.